Rei Toei: Projection

 By the time Rei Toei has become a commercial entity, commercial in-space animated full-colour holography is also a commercial reality.
 As noted above, a personalised Rei Toei exist for individual viewers with Net access.
 However, for public concerts, Rei will take on an appearance that is a group consensus based on the membership of her audience.

 Literary analysis

 The character has been described as one of Gibson's "most original, interesting characters".

+Popular culture

+In Deus Ex: Invisible War, the fictional game character NG Resonance is an international pop star who uses a network of AI kiosks to attract customers, so as to appear very empathetic and personable.
+However, the game portrays the “real" NG Resonance as being an extremely arrogant and entitled person, for whom the AI is nothing more than a gimmick designed to increase profits.